My Most Common Client Happens to Be an Enneagram Two

 I'm a fulfillment coach, which means I'm not just looking at your career or just looking at your personal life.
 I'm looking at you, the whole person, because those things aren't separate.

-You remember everyone's birthday.
-You check in after hard conversations.
-You offer to help before anyone even asks.
-And you mean it, genuinely.
-But underneath all that giving is a quiet hope that someone will do the same for you.
-When they don't, the resentment creeps in.
-Not because there's something wrong with you, but because you've been running on empty for a long time.
+My Two clients are very intuitive.
+They remember birthdays.
+They check in after hard conversations.
+They offer to help before anyone asks.
+They are genuinely warm and kind, but underneath all that giving is a quiet hope that someone will do the same for them.
+When that doesn't happen, the resentment creeps in.
+Not because something is wrong with them, but because they've been running on empty for a long time.

-At work this looks like being the person everyone leans on, absorbing the team's stress, holding it all together, deep in everyone else's chaos.
+At work this looks like being the person everyone leans on, absorbing the stress, holding it all together.
 And for a while that feels good, because being needed feels good.
-But at some point the plot gets lost.
-The creativity you wanted to use.
+But at some point they lose the thread of their own work.
+The creativity they wanted to use.
 The impact that would actually feel fulfilling.
-The work that feels like yours.
-You have extraordinary instincts and use them for everyone else all day long, but trusting those same instincts for yourself?
-That's where it gets hard.
+They have extraordinary instincts and spend them on everyone else all day long.
+Trusting those same instincts for themselves is where it gets hard.

 The pattern I see:

-Your sense of worth gets built almost entirely around other people.
-You feel good about yourself when you're needed, appreciated, useful.
+Without realizing it, my Two clients often build their sense of worth around other people.
+They feel good about themselves when they're needed, appreciated, useful.
 Which works, until it doesn't.
 Because people get busy.
 They forget to say thank you.
-And you're left quietly wondering: who am I when nobody needs me right now?
+And somewhere in the quiet, my clients start to wonder: who am I when nobody needs me right now?

 That question is usually what brings people to coaching.